 John Buscema was right to use a full page for this shot.
 It highlights the massiveness of the 2,000 foot tall Celestial (that's a 747 flying towards Gammenon).

-A moment more and Gammenon captures the Boeing 747 you see in the panel above, swatting Thor like a gnat and incinerating him and then disappearing into a huge dome.
+A moment more and Gammenon captures the Boeing 747 you see in the panel above, swatting Thor like a gnat and then disappearing into a huge dome.

 Gammenon is shown inside the dome with the aircraft in hand, complete with passengers.
 Inside the dome is a city, and all around are other Celestials busy at various tasks.

-Among the passengers inside the plane we find Dr. Donald Blake, proof that Thor has survived last issues supposed incineration.
+Among the passengers inside the plane we find Dr. Donald Blake, proof that Thor has survived the encounter with Gammenon.
 Unfortunately, the explanation of how Thor survived is implausible.
 The explanation goes that as the Celestial blast was about to hit him, Thor flies off at great speed toward the aircraft in Gammenon's hand; changing into Dr. Blake at the last minute.
 So many holes on this one: How did he get into the plane without damaging it?
 Only the wings were torn off by Gammenon, the fuselage was intact.
 If he did damage it, how come no one noticed?
 Since I don't have a choice, I'll just let this slide with a shake of the head.

 babeshot : Ereshkigal